pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/03-environment-variables.md

 ## Local Development

-Gatsby requires the endpoint at build time to fetch data from the WordPress instance, The starter kit uses [dotenv](https://www.npmjs.com/package/dotenv) for local development.
+Gatsby requires the endpoint at build time to fetch data from the WordPress instance.
+The starter kit uses [dotenv](https://www.npmjs.com/package/dotenv) for local development.

 1. Create a new project with the `gatsby-wordpress-starter`.